 This volatility in global energy prices has exposed fundamental fragilities in the retail market design, impacting vulnerable consumers the most.
 Developing countries face the highest burdens as they have limited capacity to mitigate energy price volatility, leading to energy rationing in some countries and escalating rates of poverty.

-Here in Malaysia, the impact of fluctuations in global energy prices is mitigated by the imbalance cost pass-through (ICPT) mechanism within the incentive-based regulation (IBR) framework.
+Here in Malaysia, the impact of fluctuations in global energy prices is mitigated by the imbalance cost pass-through (ICPT) mechanism within the incentive-based regulation (IBR) framework .
 The ICPT and IBR enables the nation’s electricity ecosystem to respond to changing fuel costs through flexible pricing adjustments and targeted tariff subsidies.

 But while these subsidies have been critical for shielding most consumers from the full impact of rising energy costs, especially those from lower-income groups – Saravanan notes they may not be economically sustainable for Malaysia going forward, especially if global energy prices continue to rise amidst ongoing disruptions.

 A more sustainable approach would be to gradually reduce subsidies while continuing to invest in renewable energy sources for the long-term.
 However, this alone may not achieve the desired outcomes.
-Research suggests that up to 70% of the success in the energy transition relies on individuals adopting more conscious consumption patterns, adjusting their behaviors, and making lifestyle changes to support a greener .
+Research suggests that up to 70% of the success in the energy transition relies on individuals adopting more conscious consumption patterns, adjusting their behaviors, and making lifestyle changes to support a greener future.

 Moving energy consumers from interest to action